Guitar Practise Routine

 Learn a little bit of theory

-Guitar practice routine should be about practicing the guitar and not about reading page after page of theory, however, if you can play chords and scales but don’t know how they’re formed you may encounter a hiccup in the future.
+Guitar practice routine should be about practising the guitar and not about reading page after page of theory, however, if you can play chords and scales but don’t know how they’re formed you may encounter a hiccup in the future.
 A good way to stay consistent is for every new thing you learn to play, dissect it afterwards and figure out how it works.

 Play, play, play

-Easily, the most fun and helpful way of practicing guitar is to play along to your favourite songs or play with other musicians.
+Easily, the most fun and helpful way of practising the guitar is to play along to your favourite songs or play with other musicians.
 Just by watching someone else, you can pick up new ideas to practice with.
 Ed Sheeran definitely didn’t get that good by playing on his own locked in his bedroom all these years.

-HOT TIP!
 Getting into a good guitar practise routine can help your guitar skills develop a lot over a short period of time.